DallasLind/CLI-Flashcards/README.md

 # CLI-Flashcards

 ### What is this project?
-This is my first foray into using Python, SQL, and Peewee for a project.
+This is my first foray into using Python, PostgreSQL, and Peewee for a project.
 What I've created is a simple flashcard game meant to played in the Command Line that tests your knowledge of Japanese!
 This is one of my projects assigned through the Software Engineering Immersive program at General Assembly.

 ### Example
 ```